 A place at either your catchment area school (if places remain available and there is one designated to your home address) or the nearest school with spaces available will be offered on 1 March.
 This may not be your catchment school and travel assistance will not necessarily be provided.

 You are able to name up to three schools in your application and if you wish to apply for more you should let us know.
 No extra weighting is given for the number of times you include a school on your form.

-The majority of parents and carers in Staffordshire get one of their preferred schools.
+The majority of parents and carers in Staffordshire get one of their preferred schools (97% in 2018).
 You must still consider the possibility of not getting your school preferences.
 This is particularly the case if your preference is for a school that is not within your catchment area.

 Consider how your child will get to school.
-We will not provide free travel to a non-catchment area school.
 Please view the school travel assistance policy for full details.

 How can I find out the catchment school for a certain address?